Social Distancing Guide

 We have also implemented a number of more stringent precautions.
 Our employees are required to:

-- Wear gloves and a face covering while serving customers.
-Gloves are changed frequently, and employees are washing their hands immediately between glove changes.
+- Wear a face covering while and wash their hands immediately before serving a customer.
 Face coverings are required to be washed or disposed of after each shift.

 - Wear gloves while cleaning furniture and countertops as well as when they’re collecting trash from tables.
-Gloves are disposed of immediately after cleanup, and employees are washing their hands in between glove changes.
+Gloves are sanitized immediately after cleanup, and employees are washing their hands in between glove changes.

 - Clean all chair backs, seats, and armrests as well as tables and countertops between every customer.
 Please be patient while surfaces are disinfected.